 Solution 7.
 Check for All Available Updates

-If your computer is not up to date, you might experience a "videos not playing on Windows 10" error.
+If your computer is not up to date, you might experience a "videos not playing on laptop" error.
 So make sure that your computer is updated and see if that makes a difference.
-You can update your Windows 10 computer by following the steps below:
+You can update your laptop Windows 10 by following the steps below:

 Step 1: Go to the Start menu and select the "settings" icon.
 You will see a lot of options, click "Update & Security."